Tecdiary/tsms-guide/v1/install/README.md

 If you need to install in as main domain `yourdomain.com` but not subdoamin `subdomain.yourdoamin.com`, you still follow the above instructions and then create symbolic link for public_html `ln -s /tsms/public /public_html`.
 You can check with your host about this and tell them that you was to secure Laravel installation.
 :::

-You can access the installer by added `/install` at the end of your domain i.e,
+You can access the installer by adding `/install` at the end of your domain i.e,

 -   `https:` // `yourdomain.com` / `install` for main domain installation
 -   `https:` // `yourdomain.com` / `subfolder` / `install` for sub directory installation